MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-network-isolation-configurations.md

 Use custom virtual network when…
 - You're a company with heavy network isolation requirements
 - You have many non-Azure dependencies previously set-up and need to access Azure Machine Learning
-- You have on-premises databases with no HTTP(s) endpoints
+- You have on-premises databases with no HTTP/S endpoints
 - You require using your own Firewall and virtual network logging and monitoring of outbound network traffic
 - You want to use Azure Kubernetes Services (AKS) for inference workloads